Audio Mastering with MasteringBOX

 - 0 comments

-This is a topic that I believe will be helpful to novices and even some intermediary producers.
-We all know that the general work flow of any project is to usually start off by getting our music into the project.
-However, when we do this we don’t bother ourselves much with nuances such as adequate frequency arrangement.
-All we care about is getting the track or loop that we will build the song around to be as mean sounding as possible.
-And while that is a very important part of the creative process, utilizing some of these simple tricks to get a quick rough mix.
+This is a topic that I believe will be helpful to novices and even some intermediate producers.
+We all know that the general workflow of any project usually starts with getting our music into the project.
+However, when we do this, we often don’t concern ourselves much with nuances such as adequate frequency arrangement.
+All we care about is getting the track or loop that we will build the song around to sound as powerful as possible.
+While that is a very important part of the creative process, utilizing some of these simple tricks can help you achieve a quick rough audio mix.

-Understanding the foundations and natural law of the frequency spectrum will help you get a rough mix quickly.
-As you all probably know, different instruments and sound have different positions on the spectrum.
-Knowing where the most commonly used ones are is very important to the process of getting a rough mix together.
+Understanding the foundations and natural laws of the frequency spectrum will help you get a rough mix quickly.
+As you probably know, different instruments and sounds occupy different positions on the spectrum.
+Knowing where the most commonly used ones are is very important to the process of putting together a rough mix.

-Let’s discuss getting rid of some “dirt” that might be in a female vocal recording.
-The easiest way to get some more clarity out of her would be to simply cut all of the low-end.
-Once you’ve done this it will remove any excess noise in that track.
-Doing this will immediately discard unnecessary frequencies without altering the sound of her vocal.
+Let’s discuss how to eliminate some “dirt” that might be in a female vocal recording.
+The easiest way to gain more clarity would be to simply cut all of the low-end frequencies.
+Once you’ve done this, it will remove any excess noise in that track.
+This will immediately discard unnecessary frequencies without altering the sound of her vocals.

 These rules apply to just about anything you can find in your audio project.
-Depending on the type of instrument or how the recording was made can make a huge difference in the process.
-If you are using a VST Synth, it will probably be very sterile and not to mention clean, and you won’t have to clean too much.
+The type of instrument or how the recording was made can make a huge difference in the process.
+If you are using a VST synth, it will probably be very sterile and, not to mention, clean, so you won’t have to do much cleaning.

 The best way to start cutting out the “dead areas” of the spectrum is by using Filters or subtractive EQ.
 You can cut out most of the noise by using a high pass coupled with a **low pass filter.
 Using shelving EQ parameters to get rid of the most prominent problems in the low and high-end frequencies.

 Attenuating the most problematic frequencies on both ends is the first step.
-Using your EQ to filter through the frequencies can pinpoint more problematic areas.
+Using your EQ to filter through the frequencies can help pinpoint more problematic areas.
 Reverberation caused by the room in which the recording was made can create a lot of unwanted noise in addition to distortion.
-Cutting out dead areas where the sound shouldn’t be on the spectrum, creates room for the other ones.
-Understanding music theory can come in very handy here.
-Sometimes you won’t even have to listen to what you’re attenuating.
-You will simply do it naturally by knowing the function the sound serves.
+Cutting out dead areas where sound shouldn’t be present on the spectrum creates room for the other frequencies.
+Understanding music theory can be very helpful here.
+Sometimes you won’t even have to listen to what you’re attenuating; you’ll simply do it naturally by knowing the function the sound serves.

 Achieving a quick rough mix allows you to have a much successful project overall.
 It allows you to layer your sounds and arrangement in addition to even greater accuracy and clarity.
 However, a rough mix still is only a rough mix and that’s it.
 If you want to get even more out of your mixing practice be sure to check out these 7 Mixing Mistakes made by professional producers, not to mention amateurs.